Cabinet Portfolio: - Corporate Services, Community Safety and Finance

 Strategic Directorate: - Finance and Customer Services

-The Chair thanked the Assistant Director - Financial Services and the Head of Corporate Finance for attending the meeting and for answering member questions.
+The Chair thanked the Cabinet Member for Corporate Services, Community Safety and Finance, the Strategic Director – Finance and Customer Services and the Assistant Director - Financial Services for attending the meeting and answering member questions.

 That Cabinet be advised that the recommendations be supported.